shijusisobhan/SleepMat2022.1/README.md

 Here we introduce *SleepMat* (sleep analysis software based on MATLAB) software implemented entirely in MATLAB with a user-friendly graphical user interface (GUI) to analyze *Drosophila* activity monitoring data.
 [Here you can find the publication.](https://academic.oup.com/sleep/advance-article/doi/10.1093/sleep/zsac195/6674229?searchresult=1)
 It is straightforward to use and can calculate more than 25 sleep and circadian parameters within a short time, which will reduce the user time and effort considerably.
 In this repository, we provide A) A standalone application, which doesn't require Matalab installed on the system.
 B) A p-code that can run SleepMat in MATLAB, which requires a MATLAB license.

-## Installation procedure of satndalone application

--Please read the user guide for the installation procedure.
-You need internet connection at the time of installation.
-Once you installed, it will work even in the absence of internet.

-## Steps to run SleepMat in MATLAB
+### Steps to run SleepMat in MATLAB
+1. Download the file _SleepMat_Require_Matlab.zip_

+2. Extract the file (_sleepmat.p_)

-1. Open MATLAB
+3. Open Matlab.

-2. Change the current folder to the new folder where SleepMat software is located.
-E.g., If SleepMat software is saved in the 'D' drive, then to change the current folder, type the following line in the MATLAB command window:
+4. Change the current folder to the new folder where _sleepmat.p_ file is located.
+E.g., If _sleepmat.p_ file is saved in the 'D' drive, in a folder _SleepMat_Require_Matlab_ then to change the current folder, type the following line in the MATLAB command window:

-cd D:\sleepmat_Windows_V2022.2
+	_cd D:\SleepMat_Require_Matlab_

-3. To open the software, type ‘sleepmat’ in the MATLAB command window, then hit enter.
+5. To open the software, type _sleepmat_ in the MATLAB command window, then hit enter.

+   ### SleepMat standalone app installation on Windows

+1. Download the _SleepMat_standalone_app_Windows.exe_ file

+2. Double click on the _SleepMat_standalone_app_Windows.exe_ file.

+3. Please check the box for creating the shortcut to the Desktop.

+4. Depending on your machine and internet connection it will take 5-10 min to complete the installation.
+By default, SleepMat installed in the 'C:\Program Files' folder

+5. To run the SleepMat, double click on the _SleepMat_ icon on the desktop

+### SleepMat standalone app installation on Mac (Coming soon...)

+1. Download the _SleepMat_standalone_app_Mac.app.zip_ file

+2. Extract the file

+3. Double click on the extracted file

+4. Follow the instruction on the pop up windows.

+5. Depending on your machine and internet connection it will take 5-10 min to complete the installation.

+6. To run the SleepMat, double click on the SleepMat icon

+### New in 2025.1 (9/26/2025)

+  ### Fixes & Improvements

+1. Sleep Parameter Analysis Error

+Issue: 30-minute intervals with more than 30 channels per board caused errors.

+Fix: The update now properly calculates sleep parameters for intervals with >30 channels per board.
+Results have been validated.

+2. Invalid Date Error with Missing Values & Single-Digit Day Format

+Issue: Invalid date errors occurred when missing values were present and when using single-digit day formats (e.g., 3 Aug 24).

+Fix: SleepMat now supports both 03 Aug 24 and 3 Aug 24, with or without missing values.

 ## Errors and troubleshooting